+Preferred backend

-Preferred backend: select the preferred backend used to by the model to classify the objects.
-The selected model determines the backend options that are displayed.
+model determines the backend options that are displayed.
 Depending on the model used, the preferred backend could be CPU, GPU_Intel, GPU_CUDA_FP32 or Auto.

-Note: when the user selects the preferred backend on which to run the model, the system will attempt to use it.
+Note: When the user selects the preferred backend on which to run the model, the system will attempt to use it.
 If GPU_Intel is selected, and the unit does not have an onboard Intel GPU, the system will attempt to run the model on the CPU.
 If GPU_CUDA_FP32 is selected and there is no supported Nvidia card, the algorithm will not run the classifier.